jwoodruff2/arrayInPHP/README.md

 # arrayInPHP
-An example of an array in PHP.
+An example of an associative array in PHP.